borisdayma/home_service_robot/README.md

 * Ensure you don't have a **catkin_ws** directory as its contents may be deleted.
 * Run `./setup.sh`

-This will clone the full repository, including required ROS packages as submodules.
+This will clone the full repository, including required ROS packages as sub-modules.

+**Note**: Once installed, do not move or rename the packages folder as the Shell scripts rely on preserving relative paths.

 ## Running the scripts